tmhglnd/mercury-docs/docs/reference/effects.md

 ## distort

 A soft-clipping distortion/overdrive effect.
-Uses the `arctan(x * g)` algorithm.
-Over the years of making Mercury I've tried many different algorithms, and this one seems to sound the best so far.
+This uses the `arctan(x * g)` algorithm as the basis.
+Over the years of making Mercury I've tried many different algorithms (eg. tanh, other sigmoid functions, etc), and this one seems to sound the best so far.

 **arguments**
 - `Number+(List)` -> distortion amount, greater then 0 (optional, default=5)